cd0800/2025-SE-CD-IntroToPython/docs/index.md

     - On Windows, you may see `C:\Users\username\github\IntroToPython>`.
     - On Linux or Mac, you may see `$` or `%`.

-    In all examples I will not use a prompt to make it easier to copy the command.
+    In all examples I will avoid using a prompt to make it easier to copy the command.

 2. Clone your new repository to you local machine using GitHub Web, GitHub Desktop or the command line.